Subhysteropycnis

 Subhysteropycnis is a fungal genus in the family Arthoniaceae.
 This is a monotypic genus, containing the lichenicolous fungus species Subhysteropycnis maculiformans, which is parasitic on Pseudocyphellaria glabra and Pseudocyphellaria homoeophylla.
+The fungus creates distinctive brownish spots on its host lichens and produces ascospores within tiny flask-shaped chambers embedded in the infected tissue.
+It represents an early developmental stage that may eventually develop into the more complex reproductive structures of certain Arthonia species.